rdruss/launcher/launcher-creator-frontend/README.md

-# Flying App Bakery
+# Launcher Creator Frontend

-The best way to create and launch an app on the cloud.
+The quickest way to create and launch a full-featured service on the cloud.

 ## Build